Frequently Asked Questions (FAQs)

 - Contact number

-How do I know if I am being contacted by someone from Moorfields?
+How do I know I am being contacted by someone at Moorfields?

 We are currently only contacting people about their appointments, and will not ask for your bank details.
 Sadly, we have heard of a scam where people ask for financial details whilst purporting to be carrying out a Moorfields survey.
 If you are in doubt about an incoming call, ring us back on our main switchboard, 020 7253 3411.

 I’m not a Moorfields patient - can I use Moorfields services?